Deploy with git push

 • --gecos Git: set the full name of the account to Git (this essentially in order to avoid asking useless data like the account room number and work/home phone)

-• --disabled-password: disable the login using passwords (we’ll access the system with SSH RSA keys)
+• --disabled-password: disable the login using passwords (we’ll access the system with SSH keys)

 • --home /home/git: set the home directory for the user to /home/git